 Beasts and stronger beasts

-Besides regular beasts, there are also stronger ones.
+Besides regular beasts, there are also stronger ones waiting for your blades.
 These give more victory points, but also require more preparation.
 You must buy a longship and load it up with warriors and food.
-After that, there is a random encounter (you may lose some resources, you have to fight another enemy first or, if you’re lucky, you sail to your destination safely), and only after that, you fight the monster.
+After that, there is a random encounter (you may lose some resources, you have to fight another enemy first or, if you’re lucky, you sail to your destination safely), and only after that, do you fight the monster.

 Champion of Midgard is played over eight rounds.
 In the end, points are added up.